api3dao/oev-docs/docs/oev-searchers/in-depth/oev-searching.md

 Paying for the OEV bid presents a problem.
 The searcher does not have funds upfront - they only receive these once they capture OEV.
-This challenge has a workaround - let the searcher use a flash-loan for the amount to be paid and repay it via the OEV proceeds.
-However, searchers often need to take a loan for the OEV recapture.
-This presents a problem because protocols often implement reentrancy guards, preventing nested flash-loans.
-The alternative is to compute the flash-loan amount to account for both OEV recapture and bid payment.
+This challenge has a workaround - let the searcher take a loan.
+However, searchers often need to take a loan to capture the OEV opportunity.
+This presents a problem because protocols often implement reentrancy guards, preventing nested loans.
+The alternative is to compute the loan amount to account for both OEV opportunity and the bid payment.

-We expected this to degrade the UX, so we implemented the OEV payment in a way that allows OEV recapture before paying for the OEV bid amount.
-This works similarly to taking a flash-loan.
+We expected this to degrade the UX, so we implemented the OEV payment in a way that allows capturing the OEV opportunity before paying for the OEV bid amount.
+This works similarly to taking a loan.
 The searcher calls `payOevBid` function, which allows the `msg.sender` to update the dApp data feeds and calls the `onOevBidPayment` callback.
 After the callback is executed, the function verifies that the contract's balance increased by at least the corresponding bid amount.
-In the `onOevBidPayment` callback, the searcher can capture the OEV, swap the proceeds to native currency, and send the adequate bid amount to Api3ServerV1OevExtension contract.
+In the `onOevBidPayment` callback, the searcher can capture the OEV, swap the revenue to native currency, and send the adequate bid amount to Api3ServerV1OevExtension contract.

 This is the signature of the `payOevBid` function: